-- The advantage of the OPEX model is that factory owners do not have to invest in the solar PV system. - The electricity generated from on-site solar PV systems is bought at a price lower than the market retail rates. - The owner also has limited to no responsibility for the O&M of the system for the duration of the contract.
-Once the system ownership is transferred to the factory, the responsibility for the O&M is also transferred. - However, the OPEX model typically presents lower overall cost savings (since part of the revenues are shared with the RESCO) than the CAPEX model. - Under the OPEX model, RESCOs normally conduct due-diligence on factories and would only offer service to factories with stable business and good financial health.
+- The advantage of the OPEX model is that factory owners do not have to invest in the solar PV system upfront. - Instead, the factory owners make regular payments to the RESCO for using the solar PV system for the tenure of the contract. - The owner also has limited to no responsibility for the O&M of the system for the duration of the contract.
+If it is agreed at the end of the lease contract that the system ownership be transferred to the factory, the responsibility for the O&M is also transferred. - However, the OPEX model typically presents lower overall cost savings (since part of the revenues are shared with the RESCO) than the CAPEX model. - Under the OPEX model, RESCOs normally conduct due-diligence on factories and would only offer services to factories with a stable business and good financial health.

-The decision-tree below provides a quick assessment of the two models and indicates which could be best for you.
+The decision-tree below provides a quick assessment of the two models indicating which could be best for you.